Home

 Canine Program

-Canine teams used for Ground Search in the province must meet a standard that is acceptable to all the Police Agencies that are responsible for GSAR in the province.
+Canine teams used for ground search in the Province of Manitoba must meet a standard that is acceptable to the Police Agencies that are responsible for Ground Search and Rescue (GSAR) in the province.
 The Office of the Fire Commissioner, through the Manitoba Emergency Services College is now offering certification of Canine teams to the provincial standard and will be offering training for selected Canine teams to help them make that standard.
-The Provincial GSAR standards consist of two levels.
+The Provincial GSAR standard consists of two levels.
 To work a dog during an actual incident it is required that the Canine team has been certified to a minimum Level I Standard.

 • Level I Rural GSAR Certificate